 Scaling data center training with Intel Gaudi accelerator RoCE Networking

 The unique networking design of twenty-four 100-Gigabit RDMA over Converged Ethernet (RoCE) ports integrated onto every Gaudi 2 processor gives data center system builders tremendous versatility—to flexibly and cost-efficiently scale systems from one to 1000s of AI processors.
 The San Diego Supercomputing Center team is leveraging the flexibility of RoCE connectivity in its Voyager supercomputer and is using Habana’s first-generation inference processors for model and application deployment.
 Voyager will serve academic researchers across a range of science and engineering domains—astronomy, climate sciences, chemistry and particle physics, just to name a few.

-Voyager is being built with the Supermicro X12 Gaudi Training Server, featuring eight Gaudi cards and integrated host CPU, the Dual-socket 3rd Gen Intel(R) Xeon(R) Scalable processor, and the Supermicro SuperServer 4029GP-T, containing eight Goya(TM) HL-100 Inference PCIe cards and Dual-socket 2nd Gen Intel® Xeon® Scalable processors.
+Researchers on the Voyager supercomputer benefit from training performance and accuracy with the Supermicro X12 Training Server based on Intel Gaudi accelerators, featuring eight Intel Gaudi cards and integrated host CPU, the Dual-socket 3rd Gen Intel® Xeon® Scalable processor, from inference with the Supermicro SuperServer 4029GP-T, containing eight GoyaTM HL-100 Inference PCIe cards and Dual-socket 2nd Gen Intel® Xeon® Scalable processors.